 The Welsh were subjected to discriminatory laws and taxes, and bristled at being abused by self-seeking English officials.
 In the past the usual practice had been to appoint Welsh bishops to Welsh diocese, but from 1372 to 1400 of the 16 bishops appointed only one was Welsh.
 In 1348 the Black Death arrived leading to the loss of a third of the country's population.
 The plague returned in 1361, 1369, 1379 and 1391.

-The search for another Mab Darogan ('Son of Prophesy') came to a climax in 1400 when Owain ap Gruffudd Fychan (Owain Glyndŵr) was declared Prince of Wales by his followers.
-Glyndŵr was well qualified for the title as he was a direct descendant of the houses of Deheubarth and Powys, and had strong links with the house of Gwynedd.
-This was a bold challenge to the English crown, and an uprising against English domination followed.
-By 1405 almost all of Wales was under his control, and he had captured Harlech and Aberystwyth castles.
-His plans for two universities and an independent Church for Wales were communicated to the king of France (Glyndŵr had strong diplomatic links with France, who provided him with some military support).
-By 1410, however, Glyndŵr's campaign had declined; he went into hiding and died in 1415.
-For full coverage of Glyndŵr's history please use the following link: Glyn Dŵr History
+The search for another Mab Darogan (Son of Prophesy) came to a climax in 1400 when Owain ap Gruffudd Fychan, (Owain Glyndŵr) was declared Prince of Wales by his followers.
+Glyndŵr was well qualified for the title, as he was a direct descendant of the houses of Powys and Deheubarth, and had strong links with the house of Gwynedd.
+This was a bold challenge to the English crown, and an uprising against the English followed.
+By 1405 almost all of Wales was under his control, and he had captured and held Harlech and Aberystwyth castles.
+He held two Welsh Parliaments.
+His plans for two universities and an independent Church for Wales were communicated to the king of France in the Pennal Letter (Glyndŵr had strong diplomatic links with France, who provided him with some military support).
+By 1410, however, Glyndŵr's campaign had declined; he was forced into hiding and died in 1415.